-Melania Trump Hired New Staff Members, So Looks She’s Stepping Up Her FLOTUS Game
+Melania Trump Is Stepping Up Her FLOTUS Game With New Staff Additions

 New staff, who dis?
 First Lady Melania Trump has been keeping herself pretty under the radar since her husband's election to say the least, but we understand following in the footsteps of former FLOTUS Michelle Obama can't be an easy task.
 So, in order to secure a stellar staff for her upcoming year in the White House Melania Trump has hired three new staff members, according to Politico.
 It appears that the first lady is finally stepping up her FLOTUS game.
 Better late than never right?

 Trump announced on Jan.
 11 that she had filled the three roles of director of policy, director of operations, and communications coordinator to her East Wing team, making this one of the largest expansions to her staff thus far.
 The White House released a public statement on Jan.
 11 on behalf of Trump, detailing her excitement for the new hires.

 I am very excited to add these quality professionals to my already stellar team.
 Each person filling their respective and vital role has shown true professionalism in their chosen career, and I am confident they will enhance my work on behalf of children everywhere, while helping me further expand my role as First Lady of the United States.

 Former staffer for the National Security Council Reagan Thompson will fill the role of Melania Trump's director of policy, which according to the White House will oversee Trump's "policies and initiatives."
 The first lady also selected former Trump campaign staffer Justin Caporale as her director of operations, and former White House press secretary assistant Annie LeHardy as her communications coordinator.